As a new grower, it can be difficult to understand the complex world of grow lights and decide which one is right for your setup.

 The LEDs are capable of producing more light per watt than any other traditional type of grow lights.
-They save a lot of energy hence these bulbs are energy efficient too.
-LEDs run at cooler temperature so the chance of burning plants is pretty slim.
+They save a lot of energy hence these bulbs are energy-efficient too.
+LEDs run at a cooler temperature so the chance of burning plants is pretty slim.

 - Pays in the long run as bulbs have a longer life span

-- Produces more light per watt then the fluorescents or HIDs
+- Produces more light per watt than the fluorescents or HIDs

 - Wide range of range of color spectra